LSEG-API-Samples/Example.RDP.Python.ESGGraphPlot/README.md

 # Using EDP API to request ESG data on Jupyter Notebook

-## INTRODUCTION
+## Introduction

 Environmental, Social and Governance (ESG) is a set of standards for a company's operations that investors use to evaluate corporate behavior, determine the future financial performance and decide whether it will be beneficial to invest in a company or not.
-The ESG information from Refinitv enables our clients to benchmark, compare and integrate extra-financial information into their investment processes to identify companies with quality management and reduced risk exposure.
+The ESG information from Refinitiv enables our clients to benchmark, compare and integrate extra-financial information into their investment processes to identify companies with quality management and reduced risk exposure.
 Please refer to the [ESG Learning Section](https://developers.refinitiv.com/elektron-data-platform/elektron-data-platform-apis/learning?content=62732&type=learning_material_item) on the [Developer Community](https://developers.refinitiv.com/) for more details about the ESG data and its coverage provided by Refinitiv.

 This example will demonstrate how we can retrieve [ESG data](https://developers.refinitiv.com/content/edp-esg-quick-start-video) from [Elektron Data Platform (EDP)](https://developers.refinitiv.com/elektron-data-platform/elektron-data-platform-apis).
 We will be using Python with EDP API to request ESG data on the [Jupyter Notebook](https://jupyter.org/index.html).
 The notebook allows the user to create and share documents that contain live code, narrative text, visualizations and we can also plot the graph on the notebook.

 The Jupyter Notebook with Python codes will be provided on GitHub.

-## Pre-requisites:
+## Pre-requisites

 * Python 3.6 or later version.
-* Required Python Packages: getpass, json, requests, pandas, numpy, matplotlib.
+* Required Python Packages: getpass, json, requests, pandas, numpy, mathplotlib.
 * [Jupyter Notebook](https://jupyter.org/install).
 You can install Jupyter Notebook on your local machine and then test the example on the machine.
-Alternate choice is a free Juputer Notebook on cloud environment such as [Azure Notebook](https://notebooks.azure.com/) provided by Microsoft.
+The alternate choice is a free Jupyter Notebook on cloud environment such as [Azure Notebook](https://notebooks.azure.com/) provided by Microsoft.
 You can find more details from [this tutorial](https://docs.microsoft.com/en-us/azure/notebooks/tutorial-create-run-jupyter-notebook).
 If you are not familiar with Jupyter Notebook, the following [tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook?utm_source=adwords_ppc&utm_campaignid=1455363063&utm_adgroupid=65083631748&utm_device=c&utm_keyword=&utm_matchtype=b&utm_network=g&utm_adpostion=1t1&utm_creative=332602034364&utm_targetid=aud-748597547652:dsa-473406581035&utm_loc_interest_ms=&utm_loc_physical_ms=1012728&gclid=CjwKCAjwiZnnBRBQEiwAcWKfYtOonT1GbauG4cpg4BYnMowI6EOcYxUAUTz_ywny2KjyBchUeULgGxoCkoEQAvD_BwE) created by DataCamp may help.
-* EDP account with a permission to access ESG basic or premium data.
+* EDP account with permission to access ESG basic or premium data.

 ## Implementation